bholloway/rxjs-operators/readme.md

 To use the operators you should either:

  * Create your own `Observable` implementation using `utility.subclassWith(operators)`.
+The resulting class implements the necessary `lift()` and `from()` methods and all the given operators.

  * Use any of the [options listed in the documentation](https://github.com/ReactiveX/RxJS/blob/master/doc/operator-creation.md#adding-the-operator-to-observable).

 Note that the author considers it poor practice to monkey patch `Observable.prototype` per Option 3 as it creates a global namespace in which it will be [easy to conflict with other libraries](https://github.com/ReactiveX/RxJS/issues/1207#issue-127133307).
-However you may find it useful to do this for operator `toObservable()` otherwise you will have to duplicate all of the `Observable` static methods.

 For example: